startino/aitino/aitino/created-prompts/poe-prompts/poe-trading-1.md

 ## Additional Notes:
 - Ensure all information is accurate and up-to-date, reflecting any recent changes to the game's trading system or economy.
 - Avoid using jargon or terminology that may not be familiar to newer players without providing a definition or explanation.

+COMMENT: used the copy pasted improve prompt from the fabric patterns. user prompt didn't include the limit to 500 words